 If you’re looking for Florida’s natural beauty distilled, you’ll find it at Myakka River State Park.
 Myakka River, one of Florida’s oldest and largest state parks, is home to panthers, gators, turkey, herons, and egrets as well as their diverse habitats, from prairies to wetlands.

-With the abundance of animals, wildlife viewing is a popular activity at Myakka River State Park.
+With the abundance of animals, wildlife viewing is a popular activity while Myakka State Park camping.
 Hikers can tread along 38.9 miles of loop trial, and if you’d rather cruise on the water, there are daily boat tours available so you can focus on photography.
 If you’re especially keen on seeing the gators, make sure to stop by “the deep hole.”

 There are 90 campsites in the park, and you can expect to find electrical service, water, a fire ring, and a bathroom within 40 yards of each one.
 Hammock camping is permitted on six of those sites.
 Six spots along the hiking trail are designated for primitive campers, but be prepared to supply your own water, as it’s not guaranteed.

 “I stayed in the primitive grounds so it was about a 5 mile hike in with a pack.
 We set up camp and could not wait for the sun to go down for stargazing.
-This park is epic, at the entrance are there is a huge bouldering rock as well which is fun.
-Outside of the beauty and trails there are Floridas wildest animals.” —The Dyrt camper Jennifer T.Camp Here
+This park is epic, at the entrance are there is a huge bouldering rock as well which is fun.” —The Dyrt camper Jennifer T.Camp Here

 The fact that Jonathan Dickinson State Park is just north of the late Burt Reynolds’ estate should be enough of a draw for any visitor.
 But if not, maybe the park’s stunning 16 natural communities will get to you.
 The Loxahatchee River, so named from the Seminole phrase for “river of turtles,” winds through the park, shaded by cypress trees and edged by mangroves, making kayaking and canoeing here a popular pastime.
 Be careful though, alligators take to the waters just as much as the turtles.